-Sefton council Domestic Abuse Support page
+Sefton Council Domestic Abuse Support Page

-Knowsley Council domestic Abuse page
+Knowsley Council Domestic Abuse Support

+Services Warrington

-Warrington Council Domestic abuse page
+Council Domestic abuse page Halton Borough

-Halton Borough Council Domestic Abuse page
+Council Domestic Abuse page Wirral Council

-Wirral Council Domestic Abuse page
+Domestic Abuse page

 Appendix 7: Contextual Safeguarding

 Children and adults at risk may be vulnerable to abuse or exploitation from outside their families.
 These extra-familial threats might arise at school, other educational establishments, from within peer groups, or more widely from within the wider community and/or online.
 These threats can take a variety of different forms and people can be vulnerable to multiple threats, including exploitation by criminal gangs and organised crime groups such as county lines; trafficking, online abuse; sexual exploitation and the influences of extremism leading to radicalisation.